ofcyln/logo-scene/README.md

 ### Using the project on live environment

-The final app hosted on [https://logo-scene.firebaseapp.com](https://logo-scene.firebaseapp.com).
+The final app hosted on <a alt="Logo Scene screenshot" target="_blank" href="https://logo-scene.firebaseapp.com">https://logo-scene.firebaseapp.com</a>

 ### Using the project on local environment